 What is an option?

 An option is known as a derivative because the price of the option is derived from the price of an underlying asset.

-Underlying assets for options can include stocks, commodities, indexes, and currencies.
+Underlying assets for options can include stocks, commodities, indices (such as SPY, QQQ and SPX), and currencies.

 Options are traded as contracts, which involve a buyer and a seller.

-When trading stock options, an option contract represents 100 shares of a stock.
+When trading stock options, each option contract represents 100 shares of a stock.

-Options contracts include an underlying asset (like a specific stock), a strike price, an expiration date and a market price.
+Options contracts include an underlying asset (a specific stock or index), a strike price, an expiration date and a market price.